 A single logical OSD can be converted by using the ceph-objectstore-tool.
-This requires that the host have a free devices to provision a new, empty BlueStore OSD.
-For example, if each host in your cluster has 12 OSDs, then you’d need a

-13th available device so that each OSD can be converted in turn before the previous OSD is reclaimed to convert the next OSD.
+This requires that the host have one or more free devices to provision a new, empty BlueStore OSD.
+For example, if each host in your cluster has twelve OSDs, then you need a thirteenth unused OSD so that each OSD can be converted before the previous OSD is reclaimed to convert the next OSD.

-ceph-volumetool doesn’t support.
-More importantly, the setup of dmcrypt is closely tied to the OSD identity, which means that this approach does not work with encrypted OSDs.
+ceph-volumetool does not support such an operation.
+IMPORTANT: because the setup of dmcrypt is closely tied to the identity of the OSD, this approach does not work with encrypted OSDs.

 The device must be manually partitioned.

 Tooling is not fully implemented, supported, or documented.

 Each host must have an appropriate spare or empty device for staging.

 The OSD is offline during the conversion, which means new writes to PGs with the OSD in their acting set may not be ideally redundant until the subject OSD comes up and recovers.
 This increases the risk of data loss due to an overlapping failure.
-However, if another OSD fails before conversion and start-up are complete, the original Filestore OSD can be started to provide access to its original data.
+However, if another OSD fails before conversion and startup have completed, the original Filestore OSD can be started to provide access to its original data.